Lacrimose mountain tanager

 The lacrimose mountain tanager (Anisognathus lacrymosus) is a species of bird in the family Thraupidae.
 It is found in Andean highland forest from Venezuela, through Colombia and Ecuador, to Peru.
 Some of its 11 subspecies are quite distinctive and A. l. yariguierum was only scientifically described in 2010.

+The bird is named Lacrimose (i.e. crying) for the yellow patch below the eye that suggests tears.